-In 2012, Hunger Action Month was a great success and raised awareness not only across Western Mass but across the country.
-This year, The Food Bank of Western Massachusetts, along with Feeding America, is providing a whole host of activities for you to take part in to make a difference during Hunger Action Month.
-You can participate in Food Bank activities like our first ever Family Volunteer Day or our Will Bike 4 Food fundraiser.
-Or, you can take action from home by hosting an activity from our Hunger Action Month Toolkit, like organizing a group discussion about a Hunger related book or film, or writing to a newspaper editor about hunger.
-We also have a wealth of suggestions on how you can use your social media know-how to contribute, like tweeting about hunger or participating in a Facebook “Orange Out”.
+The Food Bank of Western Massachusetts, along with Feeding America, is providing a whole host of activities for you to take part in to make a difference during Hunger Action Month.
+You can participate in Food Bank activities, including our second annual Family Volunteer Day or our fourth annual Will Bike 4 Food charity cycling event.
+You can even take action from home by hosting an activity from our Hunger Action Month Toolkit, such as organizing a group discussion about a Hunger related book or film, or writing to a newspaper editor about hunger.
+We also have a wealth of suggestions on how you can use your social media know-how to contribute, like tweeting about hunger or raising awareness through Facebook.
 Check out our Hunger Action Month calendar below for suggestions and important dates.

 Here’s a few easy actions you can do right now to help support our mission with just one click of your mouse.